ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 *"'Gather for Me seventy men from the elders of Yisrael' (Bemidbar 11:16)."
 This is as it says: 'One who loves purity of heart, has grace on his lips and a king as his friend' (Mishlei 22:11).
-Why doesn't it say 'Gather for Me seventy men \[in the plural\]'?
+Why doesn't it say 'Gather for Me seventy men in the plural'?
 Rather, these seventy on the Sanhedrin were singular individuals, similar to Me and you.
 Me, as it says: 'Hashem is a man of war' (Shmot 15:3), and you, as it says:
 'And the man Moshe was very humble' (Bemidbar 12:3).*